 In addition to doubling the amount on UHD content available to viewers, later in 2018 we'll see Sky update its voice control feature to include content recommendation.
 That means users will be able to request “show movies for me” and access information from Sky Q apps, such as “what is the weather today?”

-Sky has always focused on content recommendation and that’s part and parcel of the new update.
+Sky has always focused on content recommendation and that’s part and parcel of the updates.
 The company says it’s using machine learning algorithms to recommend programmes based on your watching habits, taking into account time of day and other factors – finally acknowledging that what we watch in the morning is different to late at night.

 And those with 4K TVs will appreciate the addition of HDR (high dynamic range), which should make a vast different to picture quality – and should silence those on AV forums, who have been calling for it since Sky Q’s debut back in 2016.

-While building Alexa / Google Assistant could make that really effective, Sky might just try to go it alone.
+While building in Alexa / Google Assistant could make that really effective, Sky might just try to go it alone.
 And with Comcast interested in buying Sky as part of a jump into Europe, it could be a dark horse in the smart home race.